 It may seem deceptively easy to open and run an online boutique shop these days.
 All you have to do is set up a website, acquire products, install an online shopping cart, and send out the merchandise as the orders to roll in.
 No big deal, right?

 But wait, there’s a hitch: state and local governments are your silent (and sometimes not-so-silent) partners, and they want their cut.
 If you’re running your own online boutique store, here’s a rundown of how your taxes work.

 How big does a business need to be to owe income taxes?
 All businesses, whether large or small, owe taxes if their income exceeds their expenses.
 Those income and expenses are reported on your personal income tax return if you operate the business as a sole proprietorship and you are either self-employed or a single-entity Limited Liability Company (LLC).

 If the business is a partnership, you’ll need to file a partnership tax return showing how the profits are divided among the partners, and you’ll report your share of the profits on your personal tax return.

 If you feel like you don’t know these tax rules, don’t worry — you can use QuickBooks Self-Employed to track your business income and expenses year-round, and then you can easily export your information to your TurboTax Self-Employed tax return.
-If you have additional tax-related questions, you can also connect live via one-way video to a TurboTax Live CPA or Enrolled Agent with an average 15 years experience to get your questions answered.
+If you have additional tax-related questions, you can also connect live via one-way video to a TurboTax Live Self-Employed CPA or Enrolled Agent with an average 15 years experience to get your questions answered.
 A TurboTax Live CPA or Enrolled Agent can even review, sign, and file your tax return.